DNS/Cafu/docs/general/developer_faq.rst

 -  `Bakefile <https://github.com/vslavik/bakefile>`__
 -  `CMake <http://www.cmake.org>`__

-These all look very promising, but each has problems of its own, and until today nobody ever finished a complete, working solution.
+These all look very promising, but each has problems of its own and until today nobody ever finished a complete, working solution.
 If you would like to help improving the situation, it would be very welcome.
-Until then, please use one of the solutions described in :ref:`IDEs and Text Editors <ides_and_text_editors>`.

 What is the maximum number of network players?
 ----------------------------------------------